NexusMiniApps/Career-Advice/README.md

 A collection of real career stories and advice from multiple contributors.
 This handbook aims to provide well-balanced perspectives on career development, challenges, and lessons learned.

-## About This Handbook

-This is a collaborative effort where professionals share their authentic career experiences and insights.
-Each story provides unique perspectives that can help others navigate their own career journeys.

 ## Career Stories

 ### Story 1: How to Not Get Cucked by AI as a CS Student